 When you head to the salon, ask your stylist to dry cut your curls.
 “It is important to leave the fringe a bit longer than normal to allow for when the curl dries and bounces up,” Salas said.

 For the best curly hair bangs air drying results, apply a touch of mousse and a styling cream to help define curls and fight frizz.

 So you're ready to cut bangs, huh?
 Luckily, there are plenty of style options out there, and a few looks in particular that are trending now more than ever.

 Minibangs, like Zendaya's at the 2018 Met Gala, are a bold and fashionable look.

 Who says curly gals can't rock bangs?
 Singer SZA has been proving this theory wrong with her gorgeous wavy fringe.

-Longer, blunt bangs are totally hot for summer.
+Longer, blunt bangs are both classic and cool.
 For inspiration, look to singer Camila Cabello, who tends to wear her fringe parted in the center.
-This is also a great trick for those times when your bangs are growing out and you don't want them to cover your eyes.
+This is also a great trick for times when your bangs are growing out and you don't want them to cover your eyes.

 So, are you ready to cut bangs?

 This story was originally published June 13, 2018.